iater/neonate-pneumothorax-classification/README.md

 # neonate-pneumothorax-classification
-To classify pneumothorax in infantograms (X-ray)
+To identify pneumothorax in infantograms (with PyTorch)